BeanyTheCoder/react-signup-form/README.md

 To get started with the React Signup Form, follow these steps:

-1. Clone the repository.
+1. Clone the repository using `git clone https://github.com/BeanyTheCoder/react-signup-form.git`.

-2. Navigate to the project directory.
+2. Navigate to the project directory using `cd  react-signup-form`.
 3. Install dependencies with `npm install`.
 4. Run the app with `npm run dev`.